The Idhún’s Memories

 My favourite book or one of my favourites in the fantasy department.
 It tops up with Harry Potter, The Dark Artifices, and Drakon Series, not in what happens but in what they make you think and feel, in the sense of reading a great book.

 I was going to describe some of the creatures on the books but it may take some of the excitement out of reading it; when I first read it I didn’t know a thing about it, only that it was fantasy and that was one of the best things and worst thing that could have happened to me.

 Side note: I wrote this by hand in a little notebook that has Harry Potter on the cover 🙂 and I did it here because I’m working.
 The end.

 When I wrote that note, I was working on what has to be the most tiresome day-job ever.

-Back to Kirtash, I mean The Idhún’s Memories.
+Back to Kirtash, I mean The Idhún’s Memories (or The Idhun Chronicles).
 Idhún is a trilogy and recently a graphic novel based on the books, clearly.
 This story has many ups and downs, not in a boring way, I mean the characters lives go like that, and it takes to a completely different world, one that you can actually imagine so clearly, it is uncanny.
 Laura is a great author.
 Now, let’s talk a little about the whole trilogy.